 The false vocal folds (or vestibular folds or ventricular folds or superior vocal folds; pictured in blue) lie above the vocal folds.
 During swallowing, the false vocal folds (FVFs) squeeze together to help prevent food and drink from entering the airway.

 In extended vocal technique — the nontraditional extension of traditional vocal technique —, the false vocal folds can vibrate to produce a growl or they can be partially squeezed together to produce a grunt.

 In addition, squeezing the false vocal folds together can cause the true vocal folds to approximate.

-The aryepiglottic folds (AFs), located at the entrance of the larynx, compose the sides of the aryepiglottic funnel (or aryepiglottic sphincter, though it’s not an actual sphincter), whose opening can be constricted to produce twang.
+The aryepiglottic folds (AFs; pictured in green), located at the entrance of the larynx, compose the sides of the aryepiglottic funnel (or aryepiglottic sphincter, though it’s not an actual sphincter), whose opening can be constricted to produce twang.